Understanding your Tuition Bill

 Make your check payable to Canisius College.
 Your student ID number must be clearly written on the check so that your tuition account is properly credited.
 All payments are credited on the day received.

 Students personally guarantee and are responsible for all obligations to the College for tuition, fees, and other charges.
 Students under the age of majority, under 18 in New York State, have by assumption received the personal guarantee of their parent(s) or guardian unless the student, the parent(s), or guardian notifies the College in writing of their invitation of the personal and parental assumption of guarantee of all tuition, fees and other charges.

-Any student who has an outstanding balance due to the College is officially given notice that the College will withhold granting degrees and issuing grades, and discontinues the release of official transcript and academic records until all balances are paid in full.
+Any student who has an outstanding balance due to the College will have a student accounts hold placed on their student record.
 These students will also be subject to additional collection fees, attorney's fees, late fees, fines or interest charges on the unpaid balance.
 Failure to receive a bill in the mail is not sufficient grounds to appeal College policy.
 It is the responsibility of the student to check their account balance online and remit timely payment.